ClusterHQ/flocker/docs/gettingstarted/installation.rst

 Linux
 -----

-Before you install ``flocker-cli`` you will need a compiler, Python 2.7 and the ``virtualenv`` Python utility installed.
+Before you install ``flocker-cli`` you will need a compiler, Python 2.7, and the ``virtualenv`` Python utility installed.
-On Fedora 20 you can do so by running:
+On Fedora 20 you can install these by running:

 .. code-block:: console